 - Veterans and military families

-Through this program, AmeriCorps members will be placed in host agencies throughout Middlesex County, improving the quality of educational and community assistance programs.
+Through this program, AmeriCorps members will be placed in host agencies throughout Middlesex County, improving the quality of education and community assistance programs.
 Members will have the opportunity to earn up to a $5,550 educational stipend and a modest living allowance in return for their commitment and service.
 Applicants must be 17 years of age or older, a U.S. Citizen, national or legal permanent resident, and be willing and able to commit to one year term of service.
-Recruitment is on-going.
+Recruitment is ongoing.
 To learn more, visit AmeriCorps Service Opportunities.

 For more information about the National AmeriCorps Program, go to http://www.nationalservice.gov/programs/americorps.